jto/jto.github.io/_posts/2014-01-24-play_new_validation_api.md

 ## Data validation in Playframework

 Play offers two different APIs for the Job.
-One dedicated to Form validation, and one to JSON marshalling and unmarchalling.
+One dedicated to Form validation, and one to JSON marshaling and unmarshaling.

 ### Form